What is Exercise Price in ESOP?

 What is exercise price in ESOP?

-Understanding the concept of exercise price
+How is the exercise price determined?

 How is exercise price determined?

-Factors influencing exercise price
+Factors influencing the exercise price

 Tax implications of exercising ESOPs